THE BLOGGING BEE

 And so, The Blogging Bee was born.
 It’s a 1-day blogging workshop geared specifically to fiber artists.

 Because Chris has connections with quilt guilds throughout the nation, we chose to target them as our market.
-The average Dedicated Quilter is female, about 64, well-educated (79% attended college), has a household income in excess of $100,000 and spends an average of $3,296 annually on quilt-related supplies.
-These were the demographics we focused on as we designed our brand.
+The average Dedicated Quilter is female, about 64, well-educated, has a household income in excess of $100,000 and spends an average of $3,296 annually on quilt-related supplies.
+These were the demographics we focused on as we created our brand.

 Knowing fiber artists are close followers of the latest color trends, we chose Pantone’s 2016 Colors of the Year for our logo.